 Co-Owner/Co-Founder, The Red Rabbit & Okazu

 About Co-Owning The Red Rabbit: We built the Red Rabbit with our bare hands and passion.
-I’m proud that it’s a worker-owned business (I own half, and other invested employees have a stake).
+I’m proud that it’s a worker-owned business.
 We’re able to offer our workers competitive wages, benefits and year-round employment.
 We’re also very community-oriented.
 I’m on the BIA board, and we participate in a number of food related events for fundraising, like Lawn Summer Nights for Cystic Fibrosis.